Winipedia/pyrig/docs/cli/index.md

 uv run myapp version     # Shared commands work too
 ```

+See [Commands](commands/index.md) for detailed documentation on each command.

 ## Global Options

 All commands support global verbosity and quiet flags: